NiryoRobotics/ned_ros/sphinx_doc/source/modbus_tcp_server.rst

    *  -  100-105
       -  Digital I/O state (High = 1, Low = 0)

 This datastore can be used to read Digital I/O mode and state of the robot.
-See :ref:`Coil` above for digital I/O number mapping.
+See :ref:`source/modbus_tcp_server:Coil` above for digital I/O number mapping.

 Holding register
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^